asrithp244/Go2-Resilient-Inspector/README.md

 3. `mission_bt_node` receives the event and sets a global `degraded_mode = true` flag
 4. Max velocity drops from 0.30 m/s to 0.15 m/s
 5. All subsequent `InspectionResult` messages carry `confidence = 0.60` instead of `0.95`
-6. The mission completes — it does not abort
+6. The mission completes.
+It does not abort.

-**Honest disclosure:** navigation in this version reads `/odom/ground_truth` directly (Gazebo's simulated ground-truth position), not a sensor-fused estimate.
-The LiDAR fault degrades speed and confidence, but it does not currently force a switch between two different navigation algorithms, because ground-truth odometry is used in both modes.
-The `ekf_filter_node` (robot_localization) is implemented, fixed, and runs cleanly, but its fused output isn't wired into navigation yet — that's the next milestone, alongside Nav2 integration.
-The confidence drop still faithfully reflects real degraded sensor coverage and is reported honestly in the final output.
+One thing worth being upfront about: navigation in this version reads `/odom/ground_truth` directly (Gazebo's simulated ground-truth position), not a sensor-fused estimate.
+The LiDAR fault degrades speed and confidence, but it doesn't currently force a switch between two different navigation algorithms, since ground-truth odometry is used in both modes.
+The `ekf_filter_node` (robot_localization) is implemented, fixed, and runs cleanly, but its fused output isn't wired into navigation yet.
+That's the next milestone, alongside Nav2 integration.
+The confidence drop still reflects real degraded sensor coverage and shows up honestly in the final report.

 ---